o3de/o3de.org/content/docs/user-guide/platforms/android/_index.md

 **Open 3D Engine (O3DE)** projects for Android rely on the Gradle build system to build the final APK that launches and runs O3DE projects.
 O3DE provides the **Android Project Generation script**, which generates the Gradle build scripts that you need to build your O3DE projects for Android.
 The Gradle build scripts use CMake to compile the native C++ code, compile and build the Android application (Java), and construct and package the final APK and project assets.

-Because of this android projects require a custom script to generate the project beyond what cmake does by itself.

 ## **Prerequisite Software and Packages**